Encantadia: Enchanta

 Encantadia uses a fictional language called Enchanta.
 It was created and conceptualized by Suzette Doctolero to make the viewers feel that the world of Encantados be somehow realistic and genuine.
 Doctolero created its vocabulary from many Indo-European languages with some influences of Philippine languages especially Tagalog.
 It can be traced from words like "corre", to love (from the root "cor" meaning heart) and "avoya", to travel (voyage).
-The language is also notable as it sounds like its from a European country because of the tone and the phonotactics.
+The language is also notable for its phonology, which is reminiscent of that of Romance languages.
 Most characters from the Encantadia saga know how to speak Enchanta, but it was Cassiopeia that had spoken the language most in the whole series, from the fact that she is the first diwata (fairy) of Lireo and ancestor of all the royal-blooded diwatas.

 Wars in Encantadia

 Throughout its history, Encantadia is plagued by four major conflicts that threatened the peace of the realm.